-Administrators can now control whether Office attachments are protected for recipients outside of Office 365 when the Encrypt-Only template is used.
+Administrators can now control whether Office attachments are protected for recipients inside and outside of Office 365 when the Encrypt-Only template is used.
 This was a key ask from Office 365 Message Encryption customers and is now available as a tenant-level setting.

 When the recipient signs-in to the Office 365 Message Encryption portal, they can preview attachments as before.